Skip to content

 Nefertiti was born in 1370 BC in Thebes, or modern-day Luxor, during the reign of Pharaoh Amenhotep III, which stretched from 1390 to 1353 BC.
 Amenhotep III was the father of who would later become Nefertiti’s husband and the next-in-line Pharaoh Amenhotep IV, or Akhenaten.

-Not much is known for sure about Nefertti’s childhood and her life before she married Akhenaten.
-However, scholars could come up with some speculations based on scenes and inscriptions found on the tombs of some noblemen.
+Not much is known about Nefertti’s childhood and life before she married Akhenaten.
+However, scholars could develop some speculations based on scenes and inscriptions found on the tombs of some noblemen.
 So here is what they theorised about Nefertiti’s origin.

-Based on this theory, Ay was then Akhenaten’s uncle, which then made Nefertiti and Akhenaten cousins.
+Based on this theory, Ay was then Akhenaten’s uncle, making Nefertiti and Akhenaten cousins.

-Tey was Ay’s wife and the one thought to be Nefertiti’s mother.
+Tey was Ay’s wife and considered Nefertiti’s mother.
 She held the title “The Nurse of the Great Royal Wife” and was in charge of taking care of Nefertiti’s children.
-Later on, Ay ascended to the throne in 1323 BC, around 13 years and seven years after the death of Akhenaten and Nefertiti, respectively.
-Ay served as the 14th or the second to last Pharaoh of the 18th Dynasty, and therefore, Tey became the Queen.
+Later, Ay ascended to the throne in 1323 BC, around 13 years and seven years after the deaths of Akhenaten and Nefertiti, respectively.
+Ay served as the 14th or the second-to-last Pharaoh of the 18th Dynasty; therefore, Tey became the Queen.

-Based on these speculations as well, Nefertiti is believed to have had a younger sister called Mutbenret, who was a noblewoman and a highly considered personality in society back then.
+Based on these speculations, Nefertiti is also believed to have had a younger sister called Mutbenret, a noblewoman and a highly considered personality in society at the time.

 Another theory claims that Nefertiti was Ay’s daughter from his first wife, who died while Nefertiti was still young.
 After that, Ay married Tey, who then became Nefertiti’s stepmother.